 This means companies around the world have to meaningfully improve their defensive posture in anticipation of state-sponsored or state-sanctioned action.
 Just like many participating companies can impact Russian operations, those same companies play a significant role on the world stage.
 The time to prepare for a proportional response is now.

 The good news is that government cybersecurity experts and agencies around the world have been quick in providing clear guidance to private companies.
 I strongly encourage business leaders to carefully read the technical and operational recommendations made by agencies like the U.S. Cybersecurity and Infrastructure Security Agency, the UK National Cyber Security Centre, the Australian Cyber Security Centre, and ENISA.
-You can read more about that guidance, and get recommendations for implementation here.

 In the next blog, I'll delve into the crowdsourced cyber response on both sides, its immediate implications for organizations, and its long-term implications for the future of cyberwarfare.